ClementLuo299/OMGPlatformClient/docs/planning/gamelogic_planning.md

 # Game Logic Team - Planning Document

 ## Responsibilities
-- Implement core game mechanics for selected board games
+- Implement old game mechanics for selected board games
 - Develop turn-based logic for multiplayer gameplay
 - Ensure rule enforcement and game state validation
 - Provide an interface for the GUI and Networking teams to integrate game logic